Yaaminie/LLVM/README.md

 * use of override ensures virtual function declared in a derived class has the same function signature as that of the base class.<br>
 * NSDMI - Non-static data member initialisation inside struct <br> Any non-static member of the class or a struct is initialized directly in its declaration, and not via a constructor. <br>

 ## Class hierarchy
+* One of the core header files in LLVM is Type.h header file inside IR directory and subclasses are     in DerivedTyes.h <br>
+  6 subclasses inherits from same base class Type so it is Hierarchical Inheritance <br>
+  Superclass: Type <br>
+  Subclasses: All the subclasses inherit only from class Type so Single Inheritance <br>
+    - IntegerType
+    - FunctionType
+    - StructType
+    - ArrayType
+    - VectorType
+        - FixedVectorType derived from VectorType (so VectorType is Superclass/Base class and                   FixedVectorType is Derived/subclass of VectorType).
+Multilevel Inheritance.
+        - ScalableVectorType is also a subclass of VectorType.
+Multilevel Inheritance.
+    - PointerType
+ * Superclass: StringRef <br>
+   Subclass: StringLiteral <br>
+   Single Inheritence

+## OOP design decisions for LLVM

 OOP concepts
 Multiple inheritance in ilist.h